Quo Vadis (novel): Television

-The novel was also the basis for a 1985 mini-series starring Klaus Maria Brandauer as Nero and a 2001 Polish mini-series directed by Jerzy Kawalerowicz.
+The novel was the basis for a 1985 mini-series starring Klaus Maria Brandauer as Nero.
+The 2001 film was later re-edited and shown on Polish television as a miniseries.

 Others

 It was satirized as the quintessential school play gone horribly awry in Shivering Shakespeare, a 1930 Little Rascals short by Hal Roach.

 Jean Nouguès composed an opera based on the novel to a libretto by Henri Caïn; it was premiered in 1909.
 Feliks Nowowiejski composed an oratorio based on the novel, performed for the first time in 1907, and then his most popular work.

 Ursus series (1960–1964)

 Following Buddy Baer's portrayal of Ursus in the classic 1951 film Quo Vadis, Ursus was used as a superhuman Roman-era character who became the protagonist in a series of Italian adventure films made in the early 1960s.

 When the Hercules film craze hit in 1959, Italian filmmakers were looking for other muscleman characters similar to Hercules whom they could exploit, resulting in the nine-film Ursus series listed below.
 Ursus was referred to as a "Son of Hercules" in two of the films when they were dubbed in English (in an attempt to cash in on the then-popular Hercules craze), although in the original Italian films, Ursus had no connection to Hercules whatsoever.
 In the English-dubbed version of one Ursus film (retitled Hercules, Prisoner of Evil), Ursus was referred to throughout the entire film as Hercules.

 There were a total of nine Italian films that featured Ursus as the main character, listed below as follows: Italian title/ English translation of the Italian title (American release title);